Auto Damage Careers

 - Receive promotions based upon your performance

-As a new associate, you will first attend an extensive 12-week training program that is divided into three sections: Pre-school, Basic School and Post-school.
-Training is generally held Monday–Friday, with varying start times.
+As a new associate, you will first attend an extensive 10-week training program that is divided into three sections: Introduction to Auto Damage, Basic and Post-school.
+Training is generally held Monday-Friday, with varying start times.

-During Basic School, there are frequent exams to assess your knowledge and skills.
+During basic training, there are frequent exams to assess your knowledge and skills.
 To successfully complete our training, you'll have to study—a lot.
 There is a requirement to maintain a strong exam average and graduating from Auto Damage School is required to become a GEICO Auto Damage Adjuster.
-Once training is complete, you'll be well prepared to launch your career and assist our customers!
+Once training is complete, you'll be well prepared to launch your career and assist our customers.

 We're looking for great people.